falkr/ttm4175/pages/iot-http-json-2020.md

 ## Code for the Web Server

 Above we have **initiated HTTP requests as clients** to get news and weather, and combined two weather requests to a little program.
 Now we want to also build a web server so that we can **accept HTTP requests and answer them**.
-As you have learned in the preparation, HTTP is not a symmetric protocol; the client and server work very differently.
+As you have learned in the preparation, HTTP is not a symmetric protocol; client and server work very differently.
 The code for the server handling a requests therefore also works very differently from the one making a request.

 Copy the following code into a file `webserver.py`.
 The code declares some functions, and then a class `RequestHandler`, which defines a web server.
 It then configures and starts this web server, which is then active and waits for GET requests.